Ezhuthapurangal

 Ezhuthapurangal is a 1987 Indian Malayalam-language film directed by Sibi Malayil and produced by Mathew George.
 The film stars Suhasini Maniratnam, Ambika, Parvathy Jayaram and Murali in the lead roles.
-The film has musical score by Johnson and Vidyadharan.
+The film has musical score by Johnson and songs by Johnson and Vidyadharan.
 Suhasini Mani Ratnam won the Kerala State Film Award For Best Actress for this film.

 Plot

 The story deals with three socially forward women, their friendship and the troubles they face in a male-dominated society.
 Rajalakshmi is a college lecturer and writer whose fiancée is not able to accept her ideals.
 Vimala is a divorced advocate bringing up a child on her own.
 Seetha is a college teacher, who is leading an unhappy married life with her husband.